Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Numerical Analysis

 \textit{Expected behavior:} Surprise should diminish as no new information is gained.
 This mirrors the stagnation case in Section~\ref{subsec:implications}, and we expect MIS to violate its lower bound.

-Figure~\ref{fig:exploitation} shows that MIS falls below its lower bound, signaling a lack of knowledge gain.
-While Shannon and Bayesian Surprises also trend downward, they lack a defined lower threshold, limiting their reliability for flagging such behavior.
-Recall that both Shannon and Bayesian Surprises are inherently one-sided, as noted in \cite{zamiri2022bayesian} and \cite{ahmed2024toward}.
+Figure~\ref{fig:exploitation} shows that MIS falls below its lower bound, clearly signaling a lack of knowledge gain.
+Although single-instance Shannon and Bayesian Surprises also exhibit a downward trend, they lack a principled lower threshold, limiting their ability to reliably detect such behavior.
+As noted in \cite{zamiri2022bayesian} and \cite{ahmed2024toward}, both Shannon and Bayesian Surprises are inherently one-sided measures, which further constrains their interpretability.
+Similar patterns are observed for their multi-instance variants, with one notable exception: cumulative Bayesian Surprise increasingly labels the exploitation behavior as more surprising over time, whereas rolling Bayesian measures deem it progressively less surprising.
+Nevertheless, due to its KL-divergence formulation, Bayesian Surprise lacks a clear probabilistic threshold, rendering this trend difficult to translate into actionable signals.